mkudija/mkudija.github.io/reading/notes/2020-11-17-History of the Catholic Church.md

 - The Sermon on the Mount was the heart of Jesus’ social teaching, but He laid down no plan for a just social order and thereby deprived all social orders of divine authority, something that, paradoxically, made social change possible.
 (Location 518)
 - (Christianity is unusual among great religions in not forbidding any particular food to its adherents.)
 (Location 557)

-## 2     The Seed of Christians (Location 620)
+## 2 The Seed of Christians
 - But the Church’s eventual victory had a profound effect not only on her own life but on the entire Western world and the Christian Near East.
-Had it been victorious, Gnosticism might have penetrated the culture of the Roman Empire in such a way as to create a new world religion of deep pessimism and rejection of the world.
+Had it been victorious, **Gnosticism** might have penetrated the culture of the Roman Empire in such a way as to create a new world religion of deep pessimism and rejection of the world.
 Western culture would have lost that sense of the importance of human activity in history that distinguished it from the fatalism that at times affected much of the East.
 (Location 630)
 - pattern that would recur over and over again in the history of the Church: doctrines becoming fully conscious, and formally stated, only after being called into question.
 (Location 711)
 - But election alone did not make a man a bishop.
 Also required was the laying on of hands by other bishops (usually three), part of the process that insured apostolic succession.
 Thus each local church had to keep an exact record of the spiritual lineage of its bishops.
 (Location 748)
-- epiklesis (“invocation”) calling down the Holy Spirit on the gifts.
+- **epiklesis** (“invocation”) calling down the Holy Spirit on the gifts.
 (Location 755)
 - At the end of the Eucharist, some of the consecrated hosts (a name for a sacrificial victim) were reserved for the sick, but some could also be given to the congregation, who took them to their homes and consumed them each day, before taking any other food or drink.
 (Location 782)
 - From Revelation came the symbols of the four Evangelists: the man for Matthew, who elaborated the human genealogy of Jesus; the ox for Luke, who began with Zechariah’s sacrifice in the Temple; the lion for Mark, who began with John the Baptist in the wilderness; and the soaring eagle for John, whose writings elevated readers to the Eternal Word.
 (Location 793)
+- levels of exegesis (pg 46)
-- typological, (Location 794)
+  - typological
-- allegorical, (Location 794)
+  - allegorical
-- anagogical, (Location 800)
+  - anagogical
 - The catechumenate was ordinarily a three-year period of instruction and probation, with emphasis on Scripture and the ethical teachings of Christianity, in order to judge whether the candidates were worthy of baptism.
 (Location 822)
-- Origen, whose father was a martyr, was an extreme ascetic, considered to be excessively rigorous in his moral teachings—according to legend he castrated himself because of Jesus’ admonition “If your right eye causes you to sin, pluck it out” (Mt 5:29; see Mt 18:9).
+- **Origen**, whose father was a martyr, was an extreme ascetic, considered to be excessively rigorous in his moral teachings—according to legend he castrated himself because of Jesus’ admonition “If your right eye causes you to sin, pluck it out” (Mt 5:29; see Mt 18:9).
 (Location 844)
 - The Empire underwent a long crisis that was military and financial in nature but also moral—a loss of patriotism that made citizens unwilling to assume their traditional duties, a prosperity that rendered them indolent and hedonistic, and a series of despotic rulers who made citizenship meaningless.
 In the Greco-Roman world, citizenship—full participation in the life of society—was considered the highest duty.
 (Location 848)
 - obedient to the state in a passive way (they prayed even for evil emperors) but detached from it.
 (Location 853)
 - complete prohibition of abortion, a prohibition found in the Didache (“teaching”), one of the earliest Christian writings.
 (Location 897)
-- He reportedly joked, “Turn me over, I’m done on this side”, as he was slowly roasted on a gridiron.
-(Location 942)
+- **St. Lawrence**: He reportedly joked, “Turn me over, I’m done on this side”, as he was slowly roasted on a gridiron.
+(Location 942, pg 51)
-- Both schisms endured for centuries.
+- Both [Egyptian, pg 52] schisms endured for centuries.
 (Location 952)

-## 3     The Triumph of the Cross (Location 1053)
+## 3 The Triumph of the Cross
 - the epithet “Eternal City” acquiring primarily a religious rather than a political meaning.
 (Location 1071)
 - St. Augustine (d.
 430), bishop of Hippo (North Africa), wrote his seminal work The City of God primarily to refute the claim that the sack of Rome by barbarians had that cause.
 (Location 1090)
 - Because sinful men could not be relied upon to do good and avoid evil voluntarily, they needed the state to suppress bad behavior through the threat of punishment.
 At the same time, Christianity also offered membership in a universal community that transcended the Empire itself.
 The Church was a universal state that would ensure peace and justice.
 She represented the common unity of mankind that was greater than the unity of the Empire.
 (Location 1112)